I have been very lucky to work with some incredible clients / projects over the last twelve months.

 Word reached the Italian press, and national interest there has resulted in Dusty Knuckle becoming the sole importers and distributors of the reusable boxes to the UK restaurant trade.

-I now work on a retainer basis with the Dusty Knuckle team, and recently helped them raise £43,000 via a 30-day Kickstarter campaign, to help them open a brand-new, city centre restaurant in late 2019. www.dustyknuckle.co.uk.
+I now work on a retainer basis with the Dusty Knuckle team, and recently helped them plan and manage a campaign to raise £43,000 (via a 30-day Kickstarter campaign), to help them open a new, city centre restaurant in a former warden’s bungalow in Sophie Gardens.
+Watch this space… www.dustyknuckle.co.uk.